jeffgreenca/laughr/README.md

 I use the `librosa` library for feature extraction from the audio, create samples using a rolling window, and then apply a 3-layer LSTM network to classify each sample.

 Technically, this could be used as a generic two-class audio classifier, but the model is not validated against anything besides laugh audio classification.

-### Example Output

-See https://youtu.be/DeTQBiKzmYc for a clip with the laugh track muted using this tool.

 ### Index